imLeiGang/OneScreenplay/README.md

 🌐 HTML — For web sharing, digital reading, or further styling 💾 Auto-Save & Project Management
 Auto-save at configurable intervals (1, 3, 5, 10, or 15 minutes) — never lose your work

-Project files use the .spm format (JSON-based) — lightweight, human-readable, and easy to back up or version-control Full file operations: New, Open, Save, Save As — with keyboard shortcuts for every action Unsaved changes warning — the app alerts you before closing with unsaved work ⌨️ Keyboard Shortcuts
+⌨️ Keyboard Shortcuts
 Shortcut	Action
 Tab	Cycle element type